taurus-org/taurus/doc/source/devel/tau2taurus_migration_guide.rst

        regarding the code generation for taurus widgets that don't inherit directly from a standard Qt widget but from another taurus widget.

+..
+[2] **TaurusLed** no longer has the property *ledSize*.
+Use the widget size to
+       set the led size.
+       The property *boolIndex* has been replaced by *modelIndex*

+..
+[3] When **TaurusLabel** is used to display an attribute configuration, the model
+       name should remain the same (ex: 'a/b/c/attr?configuration=label') and the property "bgRole" should be set to the string "None" or "" to avoid having a background color related to the attribute quality.

+..
+[4] **TaurusLabel** no longer has the property *showState*/*showQuality* features.
+       To decide the origin of the background color, set the property *bgRole* to 'quality' (default), 'state' or 'None'/''.